 HVACR Technician Program Overview

-9 months
+9-10 months

 9 campuses

-HVACR Technician Courses
+HVACR Technician Course Topics

 Our HVACR courses are designed to build your knowledge from the ground up.
 No prior experience required.
+Some of the course topics include:

-- HVACR Core and Basic Electricity
+- HVACR core and basic electricity.

-- Heating Systems I
+- Heating systems.

-- Alternative Heating Systems
+- Alternative heating systems.

-- Construction Codes and EPA 608
+- Construction codes and EPA 608.

-- Commercial Refrigeration II
+- Commercial refrigeration.

-HVAC Technician Training
+HVACR Technician Training

 Working on HVAC systems requires an awareness of safety procedures, knowledge of heating and cooling, familiarity with tools used in the industry and the ability to perform a variety of manual skills.
-At our HVAC trade school, you’ll learn all of this and more.
+At our HVACR trade school, you’ll learn all of this and more.
 Some key topics covered in the HVACR Technician program include:

-- Schematics use and interpretation
+- Schematics use and interpretation.

-- Piping and fitting basics
+- Piping and fitting basics.

-- Air handling and hydronics
+- Air handling and hydronics.

-- AC and DC circuits and components
+- AC and DC circuits and components.

-- Sheet metal ductwork
+- Sheet metal ductwork.

-- AC and DC circuits and components
+- AC and DC circuits and components.

-- Vent system selection and installation
+- Vent system selection and installation.

 - Mechanical and electronic controls troubleshooting.

-- Customer relations
+- Customer relations.

 HVACR Technician School Locations